Queen Elizabeth II: 10 Major Achievements

 What did Elizabeth say to the years that marked her “annus horribilis”?
 Our guess is that she must have said something like “bring it on!”

 Imagine having 3 out of 4 children of yours all divorcing in the same period?
 Now, throw in a few more misfortunes, say your home getting burnt; and then a few years later, losing your daughter-in-law in a freak accident.
 Unfortunately, those were the exact series of events that Elizabeth II went through during the early 1990s.
-She even termed that era (1992 to be specific) as her “annus horribilis”, meaning a horrible year.
-Three of her children – Prince Charles, Prince Andrew, and Princess Anne – had marriages that were bedeviled by enormous problems, hence, all three got divorced.
+She even termed that era (1992 to be specific) as her “annus horribilis”, meaning a horrible year in Latin.
+Three of her children – Prince Charles (now King Charles III), Prince Andrew, and Princess Anne – had their marriages bedeviled by enormous problems, hence, all three got divorced.

-Elizabeth II is the best person to truly epitomize the term “what doesn’t kill you makes you stronger”.
+Elizabeth II was the best person to truly epitomize the term “what doesn’t kill you makes you stronger”.
 She remained resolute all throughout those horrific events and guided her family into brighter days.

 In order to show her support of digital communication platforms, she made her first tweet in 2014.
 Five years later, in March 2019, the Queen made her first Instagram post during her visit to the British Science Museum, London.
-Elizabeth II has always been fan of healthy communication via tech tools.
+Elizabeth II was always a big fan of healthy and constructive communication via tech tools.
 As far back as 1976, the Queen became the first monarch (also one of the first people in the world) to send an e-mail.

 Helped pass the Crown Act of 2013

 Up until 2013, the succession to the English crown heavily favored princes over princesses.
 What this meant was that princes were closer in line to the throne than their older sisters.
 However, this all changed in 2013 when the British Parliament enacted the Crown Act (2013).
-The act states that succession will be dissociated from the gender.
-This was a very empowering thing to do, and the Queen made sure that it got passed.
-By so doing she championed the course of gender equality in her country.
+The act states that succession will be dissociated from the gender of those in line to the throne.
+This was a very empowering thing to do, and the Queen made sure that the act got passed.
+By so doing she championed gender equality and equality of opportunities in her country.
 For example, the Queen’s great-grand child Princess Charlotte (the daughter of Prince William and Kate Middleton) is closer in line to the English throne than her younger brother Prince Louis.

 - Everything that You Need to Know about Queen Elizabeth II’s Children